“Better Together” Lyrics Meaning (Luke Combs)

 Coke cans and BB guns, barbed wire and old fence posts

-These lines paint a picture of life in the country.
+These lines describe life in the country.

 A 40 HP Johnson is a boat motor, often used on rivers and lakes in small towns.
 It goes with a flat-bottomed boat like peanut butter goes with jelly.